wavefrontHQ/docs/pages/doc/alerts_manage.md

 <td width="50%" markdown="span">![create_alert](images/alert_content_1.png) </td></tr>
 <tr><td>Click <strong>Additional Settings</strong> to further customize the notifications for special cases.
 <ul><li><strong>Resend Notifications</strong>: If checked, Wavefront resends the notification of a firing alert.
 You can specify interval at which the alert is resent.
 By default, notifications are sent only when the alert changes state. </li>
-<li><strong>Unique PagerDuty Incidents</strong>: Select this option to receive separate PagerDuty notifications for each series that meets the alert conditions.
+<li><strong>Unique PagerDuty Incidents</strong>: Check this option to receive separate PagerDuty notifications for each series that meets the alert conditions.
 <br/>For example, you get separate PagerDuty notifications for both the series on the right because the <code>env</code> tag is different.<br>
 <pre>
 #first series